PSU3D0/formualizer/crates/formualizer-common/README.md

 errors that travel between the parser, evaluator, workbook, and external surfaces.

+> **Note:** This crate exists primarily to satisfy compile-time sharing across
+> the Formualizer workspace.
+It is published so downstream crates resolve, but
+> its APIs are considered internal and may change between releases without
+> notice.
+Prefer the higher-level `formualizer-*` crates unless you are working
+> within the Formualizer project itself.

 ## Highlights

 - **Canonical value model** – `LiteralValue` and related helpers cover Excel